Azure Functions

 • HTTP Trigger: Triggers the execution of your lines of code based on the HTTP Request.

-• Timer Trigger: Triggers the execution of your code based on some Scheduled time.
+• Timer Trigger: Triggers the execution of your code based on a scheduled time.

 • Queue Storage Trigger: This trigger responds to the messages from the Azure Queue storage.